Antoinehoff/gyacomo/README.md

 	0.3 RK4 time solver

-	0.4 Benchmark with MOLI matlab results for Z-pinch (cf. kz_linear script) Note : benchmark_*.m compares MOLI and HeLaZ linear results
+	0.4 Benchmark with MOLI matlab results for Z-pinch (cf. kz_linear script)

 	0.5 Load COSOlver matrices

-	0.6 Benchmarks now include Dougherty, Lenard-Bernstein and Full Coulomb collision operators Note : for full Coulomb, one must store a precomputed matrix from COSOlver in the iCa folder
+	0.6 Benchmarks now include Dougherty, Lenard-Bernstein and Full Coulomb collision operators

 1. Implementation of the non linear Poisson brackets term